ssumday24/Parkingtimesaver-web/index.markdown

 # **Mission Statement**

+**Core Purpose:**
 These days, as parking places are increasing with rapid rate, we have difficulty in finding parking lots that are available.

- To solve this problem, we have thought about a parking lot reservation system that allows you to reserve a space at a specific time, and a site with a payment window that allows payment online within a few hours of using the parking lot.
+To solve this problem, we have thought about a parking lot reservation system that allows you to reserve a space at a specific time, and place.

+**Core Values:**
+1. **Accessibility:** We believe in making parking accessible to all, creating inclusive solutions that cater to diverse user needs.
+2. **Efficiency:** We are committed to enhancing efficiency in urban transportation, saving time and resources for our users.
+3. **Innovation:** We embrace innovation to continuously improve our parking solutions, staying at the forefront of technology and user experience.
+4. **Sustainability:** We prioritize sustainable practices, aiming to minimize the environmental impact of parking and contribute to greener cities.
+5. **Community:** We value community engagement, fostering a sense of connection and collaboration among users, partners, and stakeholders.

 # **Website adress**
  [https://github.com/ssumday24/Parkingtimesaver-web]( https://github.com/ssumday24/Parkingtimesaver-web)